-Concerning the other six variables, let us take as an example the inclusion (or exclusion) in the Amsterdam-North zone.
-Here, the $exp(\beta)$ is equal to 0.592 with a good level of significance: that is, holding constant all the other independent variables, if the cell is included in the Amsterdam-North zone, the probability of having a built-up cell is 0.592 times higher than the probability of not having a built-up cell (or, in other words, the probability of having a built-up cell is 1/0.592 = 1.69 times lower than the probability of not having a built-up cell) if compared with the 'reference group' made up of all the other cells not included in Amsterdam-North zone.
+Concerning the other six variables, that are categorical, let us take as an example the inclusion (or exclusion) in the Amsterdam-North zone.
+Here, the $\exp(\beta)$ is equal to 0.592 with a good level of significance: that is, holding constant all the other independent variables, if the cell is included in the Amsterdam-North zone, the probability of having a built-up cell is 0.592 times higher than the probability of not having a built-up cell (or, in other words, the probability of having a built-up cell is 1/0.592 = 1.69 times lower than the probability of not having a built-up cell) if compared with the 'reference group' made up of all the other cells not included in Amsterdam-North zone.

-The same happens for the independent variable describing the influence of Schiphol: the $exp(\beta)$ is equal to 0.395 with a good level of significance: holding constant all the other independent variables, if the cell is under Schiphol airport's influence, the probability of having a built-up cell is 0.395 times higher than the probability of not having a built-up cell if compared with the 'reference group' made up of all the other cells not under Schiphol airport's influence.
+The same happens for the independent variable describing the influence of Schiphol: the $exp(\beta)$ is equal to 0.395 with a good level of significance: that is, holding constant all the other independent variables, if the cell is under Schiphol airport's influence, the probability of having a built-up cell is 0.395 times higher than the probability of not having a built-up cell (or, in other words, the probability of having a built-up cell is 1/0.395 = 2.53 times lower than the probability of not having a built-up cell), if compared with the 'reference group' made up of all the other cells not under Schiphol airport's influence.

-Similarly, for the independent variable that represents the inclusion within a building restriction zone, the $\exp(\beta)$ is equal to 0.214 with a fair level of significance: that is, holding constant all the other independent variables, if the cell is included in a restricted zone, the probability of having a built-up cell is 0.214 times higher than the probability of not having a built-up cell if compared with the 'reference group' made up of all the other cells not included in the restricted zone.
+Similarly, for the independent variable that represents the inclusion (or exclusion) within a building restriction zone, the $\exp(\beta)$ is equal to 0.097 with a fair level of significance: that is, holding constant all the other independent variables, if the cell is included in a restricted zone, the probability of having a built-up cell is 0.097 times higher than the probability of not having a built-up cell (or, in other words, the probability of having a built-up cell) if compared with the 'reference group' made up of all the other cells not included in the restricted zone.

-Concerning the other categorical variables, which are made up, for example, of 51 groups (for the regression analyses performed assuming a threshold of 2500 m), let us take as a first example the dummy variable related to the distance from a road polygon: the $exp(\beta)$ value for the first group (that is the group of all cells with a distance from road polygon between 0 and 50 m) is equal to 0.057 with a good level of significance.
-This means that, holding constant all the other independent variables, if the cell is included in this group, the probability of having a built-up cell is 0.057 times higher than the probability of not having a built-up cell, if compared to the 'reference group' made up of all the other cells that have a distance to the road polygon of over 2500 metres.
+Concerning the other categorical variables, which are made up, for example, of 51 groups (for the regression analyses performed assuming a threshold of 2500 m), let us take as a first example the dummy variable related to the distance from a road polygon: the $\exp(\beta)$ value for the first group (that is the group of all cells with a distance from road polygon between 0 and 50 m) is equal to 0.057 with a good level of significance.
+This means that, holding constant all the other independent variables, if the cell is included in this group, the probability of having a built-up cell is 0.057 times higher than the probability of not having a built-up cell (or, in other words, the probability of having a built-up cell), if compared to the 'reference group' made up of all the other cells that have a distance to the road polygon of over 2500 metres.